Here's expressed by the host of this show, documented to be almost always, always right 99.7% of the time.

 That's all you have to know.

-As far as as far as the American left, the worldwide left, as far as the Democrat Party is concerned, Israel is the Tea Party, Benjamin Netanyahu may as well be Todd Aiken.
+As far as the American left, the worldwide left, as far as the Democrat Party is concerned, Israel is the Tea Party.

-Uh Suzanne uh uh the O'Connell O'Donnell, the Senate candidate from Christian O'Donnell.
+Or what was her name, Suzanne O'Connell O'Donnell, the Senate candidate from Christine O'Donnell.

-May as well be, I mean, that's the only way you can possibly understand this.
+I mean, that's the only way you can possibly understand this.

-Uh Iran is the Service Employees International Union.
+Iran is the Service Employees International Union.

 The Palestinians are the NAA LCP.

-I mean, if you want to understand how this works, if if you want to have this make the slightest bit of sense to you from the leftist perspective, it's what you must understand.
+I mean, if you want to understand how this works, if you want to have this make the slightest bit of sense to you from the leftist perspective, it's what you must understand.

-Iran is the service employees international union, big donors to the Democrats, and they're on the same side of issues.
+Iran is the Service Employees International Union, big donors to the Democrats, and they're on the same side of issues.

-The Palestinians, Hamas Fatah, they are the NAA LCP and the Congressional Black Caucasians.
+The Palestinians, Hamas, Fatah, they are the NAA LCP and the Congressional Black Caucasians.

-Uh in more ways than one, actually, there.
+In more ways than one, actually, there.

-And everybody else may as well be the Tea Party, and that's how you understand this.
+And everybody else may as well be the Tea Party.

-Now here you have Boko Haram, which is bragging about the number Of women they have kidnapped and killed.
+Now, here you have Boko Haram, which is bragging about the number of women they have kidnapped and killed.

 You have Islamic Sharia law, which is the most discriminatory against women philosophy you can probably find on earth.